chafey/cornerstoneFileImageLoader/README.md

 =======================================

 A [cornerstone](https://github.com/chafey/cornerstone) Image Loader for DICOM P10 instances stored as files.
+This library is built on top of

 Project Status
 ---------------
-Alpha but usable, see key features and backlog below.
+Alpha but usable, see key features and backlog of [cornerstoneWADOImageLoader](https://github.com/chafey/cornerstoneWADOImageLoader), please view its page for the features it supports and backlog.

 Live Examples
 ---------------